Generations (DC Comics): Revised storyline

-The Heroes meet up at the Vanishing Point and realize that Dominius created an alternate timeline where he can still be with his family.
-Batman confronts Dominius and tries to reason with him but his children attack Batman.
-Batman is saved by his allies and they all weaken Dominius to the point where his family disappears.
-Enraged, Dominius nearly kills the heroes, but Steel realizes that if the heroes attack Dominus' chestplate he will be defeated.
-The heroes debate on killing him, but Steel realizes that if they destroy Dominius' source of power (a clock) then Dominius will live but he will be powerless.
+The Heroes meet up at the Vanishing Point and realize that Dominus created an alternate timeline where he can still be with his family.
+Batman confronts Dominus and tries to reason with him but his children attack Batman.
+Batman is saved by his allies and they all weaken Dominus to the point where his family disappears.
+Enraged, Dominus nearly kills the heroes, but Steel realizes that if the heroes attack Dominus' chestplate he will be defeated.
+The heroes debate on killing him, but Steel realizes that if they destroy Dominus' source of power (a clock) then Dominus will live but he will be powerless.
 The heroes destroy the clock, allowing time to reset back to normal and all the heroes return to their respective timelines.
-When Matt Ryder takes Batman to his timeline, he reveals that the timeline is more like a Linearverse where characters age far more slowly which allows their legacy to live on forever.
+When Matt Ryder takes Batman to his timeline, he reveals that the timeline is more like a Linearverse where characters age slower, which allows their legacy to live on forever.